Tutorial#

 with statement

 context.
-Elements inside the with
+Elements inside the with context are children.

 <Window>